 An Evening with Ronnie Earl & The Broadcasters

 “I feel the respect and affection for him that a father feels for his son.
 He is one of the most serious blues guitarists you can find today.
-He makes me proud.”
+He makes me proud.—B.B.
+King

-Legendary Blues guitarist Ronnie Earl is a two-time W.C.
-Handy Blues Award winner as Guitar Player of the Year, most recently receiving the award on May 8, 2014 in Memphis.
+Legendary Blues guitarist Ronnie Earl is a three time Blues Music Award winner as Guitar Player of the Year, most recently receiving the award on May 8, 2014 in Memphis.
 He has served as an Associate Professor of Guitar at Berklee College of Music, and has taught at the National Guitar summer workshop in Connecticut.

 In 1995 Ronnie released Ronnie Earl: Blues Guitar with Soul, an instructional VHS tape that was then rereleased in DVD format in 2005.
 Earl’s discography includes acclaimed albums on Stony Plain Records, Black Top, Bullseye Blues, Verve, and Telarc.
 His 1996 Bullseye Blues release, Grateful Heart: Blues and Ballads, won Downbeat Magazine’s Blues Album of the Year, and in 2004 Earl’s Hey José won the Best Blues/R&B Song at the 3rd Annual Independent Music Awards.
-In 2008, Ronnie Earl and the Broadcasters celebrated 20 years as a band.
-In August 2010, Ronnie Earl and the Broadcasters released the album Spread the Love to wide critical acclaim, and blues fans eagerly await their next release, Just for Today (2013), and Good News (2014), all debuted on the top ten Billboard Blues charts and received wide critical acclaim.
+In 2014, Ronnie Earl and the Broadcasters celebrated 26 years as a band.
+The last three releases by Ronnie Earl and the Broadcasters, Spread the Love (2010), Just for Today (2013), and Good News (2014), all debuted on the top ten Billboard Blues charts and received wide critical acclaim.

 Dave Limina is a Professor in the Piano Department at Berklee College of Music, where he received the Most Valuable Contribution to the Performance Curriculum Award in 2001 for his work in creating and developing the Hammond organ program.
 As a keyboardist, composer, and arranger, Dave has performed with Gloria Estefan, Duke Robillard, Courage Brothers, Mark Murphy, Lori McKenna, Mighty Sam McClain, Kenny Neal, Catie Curtis, Freedy Johnston, Martha Reeves, Brooke Benton, Toy Caldwell, Felix Cavalieri, Steve Forbert, and The RB Funkestra with Fred Wesley and Eric Krasno.
 Also Grammy winning songwriters, Robert Lee Castleman, Gary Nicholson, Paula Cole, Mark Walker and Steve Leslie.
 He has been the keyboardist/conductor for the first national touring company of the Broadway musical Rent.
 He received Boston Music Award nominations for his work with Courage Brothers, Ronnie Earl, and Mighty Sam McClain.
 He played keyboards on Michelle Willson’s Wake Up Call, which was a Boston Music Awards winner in 2001 for “Best Blues Album”.
 He is the author of “Hammond Organ Complete” (Hal Leonard), and the instructional video/DVD “Accelerate Your Keyboard Playing” (Rittor Music).